 Where’s the cash?

-As interest rates rise, prices escalate, and demand outpaces inventory, buyers will pay cash to outbid competitors for the house of their dreams.
 An all-cash deal means a quick, hassle-free sale that’s not contingent on financing approval or subject to roadblocks presented by a low appraisal.
 This results in much faster closings, often less than two weeks instead of two months.